Using PIX4Dcatch to generate a Gaussian Splat model

 - Have enough PIX4Dcloud credits.

-- Install PIX4Dcatch on a mobile device with a LiDAR sensor.
+- Install PIX4Dcatch on a mobile device.

 Warning: Individual users or organizations using allowance or PGPs (instead of credits) cannot use the Gaussian Splatting technique in the process.